sveri/closp/README.md

 ## Features
 * H2 database on filesystem as a default
-* Ragtime for database migrations
+* Joplin for database migrations
 * Selmer as templating solution
 * http-kit as a server
 * cljx support